-When purchasing a home, you’ll be forced to consider a lot of factors like outdated kitchens, one or two car garages, yard or no yard, etc and one of the most important factors is what type of home you are looking to buy.
-Buyers will most likely be deciding between a single-family home, a condo, or a townhouse and if a single-family home isn’t an option, it’s important to know the differences between a townhouse and condo.
+When purchasing a home, you’ll be forced to consider a lot of factors.
+This could include outdated kitchens, one or two car garages, yard or no yard, etc. One of the most important factors is what type of home you are looking to buy.
+Buyers will most likely be deciding between a single-family home, a condo, or a townhouse.
+With that, if a single-family home isn’t an option, it’s important to know the difference between a townhouse and condo.
 There are a few similarities between the two and a few differences as well.

 Condos and townhomes

-Condominiums are similar to an apartment in that there is a unit within a building or high rises which shares walls with other units.
+Condominiums are similar to an apartment in a few ways.
+There is a unit within a building or high rises which shares walls with other units.
 However, unlike apartments, condos are usually owned by someone rather than rented from a landlord.

 Like a condominium, a townhouse is owned by someone and also shares walls with other units but often looks more like a row home.
-A townhouse can offer a bit more privacy than a condominium.
+However, one difference between a condo and a townhouse is that a townhouse can offer a bit more privacy than a condominium.

 Townhomes and condominiums can be located in urban, suburban or rural areas and can be multiple levels.
-The main difference between a townhome and condominium is the ownership structure and also fees.
+The main difference between a townhome and condominium is the ownership structure and the fees.

 Condo ownership vs. townhome ownership